ideasrule/platon/docs/questions_and_answers.rst

 * **Should I use run_multinest, or run_emcee?**

   That depends on whether you like nested sampling or MCMC!
 You should try both and compare the results.
-Nestled sampling is faster and has an automatically determined stopping point, so we recommend starting with that.
+Nestled sampling is usually faster and has an automatically determined stopping point, so we recommend starting with that.
+However, we have encountered cases where nested sampling stalls and does not finish even after many weeks.
+In such cases, use MCMC.

 * **My corner plots look ugly.
 What do I do?**